zytedata/duplicate-url-discarder/README.rst

 Using
 =====

-Enable the Scrapy middleware:
+Enable the Scrapy fingerprinter:

 .. code-block:: python

-    DOWNLOADER_MIDDLEWARES = {
+    REQUEST_FINGERPRINTER_CLASS = "duplicate_url_discarder.DuplicateUrlDiscarderFingerprinter"
-        "duplicate_url_discarder.DuplicateUrlDiscarderDownloaderMiddleware": 540,
-    }

-It will process requests, making canonical forms of their URLs and discarding requests with the same canonical URL form as earlier ones.
-Requests with the ``"dud"`` meta value set to ``False`` or with the ``dont_filter`` attribute set to ``True`` are not processed in this way.
+It will make fingerprints using canonical forms of the request URLs.
+Requests with the ``"dud"`` meta value set to ``False`` are processed using a fallback fingerprinter (which is the default Scrapy one unless another one is configured in the ``DUD_FALLBACK_REQUEST_FINGERPRINTER_CLASS`` setting).

 URL Processors
 ==============